Blockchain mining is initially difficult to understand but actually, it’s quite simple.

 This transaction can be a cryptocurrency transaction like a bitcoin payment or some more complex contractual agreement.

 So let’s say I want to register a change in property ownership.

-I enter the details and the application sends this to the blockchain in question (remember their are many).
+- I enter the details and the application sends this to the blockchain in question (remember there are many).

-Bitcoin mining is pretty much the same process however as a byproduct of the mining new Bitcoins are created and distributed to the minors as remuneration.
+Bitcoin mining is pretty much the same process however as a byproduct of the mining new Bitcoins is created and distributed to the minors as remuneration.